 Editorial: Integrative Approaches to the Molecular Physiology of Inflammation

-- 3Instituto de Investigaciones Biomédicas, Universidad Nacional Autónoma de México, Mexico
+- 3Departamento de Inmunología, Instituto de Investigaciones Biomédicas, Universidad Nacional Autónoma de México, Mexico City, Mexico

 Inflammation is the generic name given to a number of complex biological processes related to the organismal response to a disparate set of stimuli (most of them harmful or pathogenic), either intrinsic (DNA damage, metabolic deregulation, etc.) or extrinsic (pathogens, irritants, etc.) in nature.
 Such processes are commonly related to a protective reaction to disease related events that involve immune response, vascularization, and cellular signaling among many other features.
-Recent years have witnessed an increased interest in the study of inflammation, since it was discovered that inflammatory processes are associated with a growing number of pathologies, many of which had not been previously classified as “inflammatory”.
+Recent years have witnessed an increased interest in the study of inflammation, since it was discovered that inflammatory processes are associated with a growing number of pathologies, many of which had not been previously classified as “inflammatory.”

 Complex chronic diseases such as cancer, diabetes, or even Alzheimer's or Parkinson's have recently been discovered to be strongly associated with inflammatory responses.
-Other maladies such as cardiovascular, rheumatic and autoimmune diseases have been traditionally studied from the standpoint of inflammation.
+Other maladies such as cardiovascular, rheumatic, and autoimmune diseases have been traditionally studied from the standpoint of inflammation.
 Processes such as the ones leading to aging and fragility or even hormone dysfunctions are also starting to be related to inflammatory responses.

 For the reasons mentioned above, an important goal in contemporary biomedical science is the integrated study of the physiology of inflammation and the molecular pathways associated with it.
 The aim of this Research Topic is hence to gather contributions from the many different fields and approaches to the physiology and the molecular origins of inflammation; particularly those that may be involved in the development and evolution of diseased phenotypes.
-By presenting them together we want to cooperate to unveil the commonalities and differences that so many of these phenomena have, particularly in relation to their molecular origins as well as to any issues that may enlighten prognostics, diagnostics and therapeutic decisions.
+By presenting them together we want to cooperate to unveil the commonalities and differences that so many of these phenomena have, particularly in relation to their molecular origins as well as to any issues that may enlighten prognostics, diagnostics, and therapeutic decisions.

 We believe that this Research Topic on Integrative Approaches to the Molecular Physiology of Inflammation is a good selection of the wide scope and multiple (seemingly disparate but often convergent) views to approach the molecular origins of complex inflammatory phenotypes.
-It consists on 24 articles: 17 original research contributions and 7 review articles (5 reviews, 1 systematic review and 1 minireview).
-Both, the research papers and the reviews provide varied and insightful approaches to the different facets of inflammation with approaches ranging from general inflammation and signaling depictions deeply rooted on functional biology and physiology, to computational systems biology analyses, translational medicine and pharmacological explorations.
+It consists on 24 articles: 17 original research contributions and 7 review articles (5 reviews, 1 systematic review, and 1 minireview).
+Both, the research papers and the reviews provide varied and insightful approaches to the different facets of inflammation with approaches ranging from general inflammation and signaling depictions deeply rooted on functional biology and physiology, to computational systems biology analyses, translational medicine, and pharmacological explorations.
 Model systems are also quite diverse: human subjects, mice and other mammal models, cell cultures and in silico, complex networks and database studies.

 The molecular origins of inflammatory processes affecting the architecture and function of the endothelium have also been covered in this special issue: On the one hand, the work of Wang and Lo identifies the action of the basic fibroblast growth factor on protecting the laminar shear flow medium of the arteries from the action of TNF-alpha induced endothelial dysfunction.
 On the other hand, the same group identified microRNA-mediated changes in glucose metabolism leading to endothelial inflammation, as it can be found in the manuscript by Lo et al. Also discussing the role of non-coding RNAs in inflammation is the systematic review article by Gao et al., there they present an up to date review as well as a meta-analysis of the prognostic applications of lncRNA GAS5 in several carcinomas.

 The development of novel therapeutic strategies and pharmacological approaches for the modulation of inflammatory processes is deeply covered in this research topic.
-Gao, Yang and their collaborators contributed with a review that covers some of the therapeutic uses of the TLR signaling pathway in the development of anti-inflammatory therapeutics based on molecular approaches going up to nanomedicine.
+Gao et al. contributed with a review that covers some of the therapeutic uses of the TLR signaling pathway in the development of anti-inflammatory therapeutics based on molecular approaches going up to nanomedicine.
 There are also a number of research papers dealing with pharmacological and therapeutical developments to treat inflammation.
-In their contribution, Zhang and collaborators showed that by an epigenomic mechanism of miR-29b-3p-mediated inhibition of HMGB1/TLR4 carnosic acid is able to alleviate liver fibrosis in an animal model.
-The use of isoproterenol to modify aortic vasoreactivity and VCAM-1 modulation was investigated in an animal model and reported by Nieto-Lima and co-workers.
-They found important age and gender associations between drug dose and response to the treatment.
+This is the case of the study of the effects of the small molecule LASSBio-897 to treat silicosis as discussed by Carvalho et al.

 Together, these articles provide a sample of the multiple and complex roles of inflammation and its involvement in infections, immunity, and multiple pathological conditions.
 They also provide guidance for novel therapeutic approaches and future research on the physiology of inflammation.

-Received: 25 Oct 2018;
+Received: 25 October 2018; Accepted: 06 December 2018;

 Edited by:Geoffrey A. Head, Baker Heart and Diabetes Institute, Australia